kxwen/QuizMatch/PHP/images/README.txt

-  This is the image resource folders.
-Do as you wish.
+This is the image resource folder.
-  Temporary storage until placing images into database.
+User profile images go in here.
+User profile images are named after their ids.